nih-cfde/use-case-library-build/templates/glossary.md

 	- task: merge expression data with its metadata

 3. 03-USERSTORY
-	- input: expression data with metadata from several databases and domain - knowledge
+	- input: expression data with metadata from several databases and domain expertise
 	- output: one expression dataset with metadata
 	- task: harmonize datasets